NgChau9803/Fake-New-Detection-Yolov11AndRNN/README.md

 # Multimodal Fake News Detection System

+**Quick Start (Recommended):**

+- Use the provided setup scripts for fully automated environment setup and running the pipeline:
+  - On Linux/macOS: `./setup_and_run.sh`
+  - On Windows: `./setup_and_run.ps1`
+- These scripts will:
+  - Create a Python 3.11 virtual environment
+  - Install all dependencies
+  - Create all necessary directories
+  - Provide an interactive menu to run all pipeline steps (preprocessing, training, evaluation, etc.)

+---

 A machine learning system for detecting fake news using multimodal analysis of text, images, and metadata.

 ## Project Overview